 Tai Cu Mountain

-Tai Cu’s main attraction is one of the biggest reclining Buddhas in Vietnam, standing at 49 meters long.
+Tai Cu’s main attraction is one of the biggest reclining Buddhas in Vietnam, standing 49 meters long.

 Popular Tours in Phan Thiet

 Because Mui Ne Beach is the main attraction of Phan Thiet, most tours offered here will bring you to this ever-popular location.
 “Dirt bike” tours are by far the most popular way to experience the coast of the Mui Ne Beach.
 Attendees are provided with solid safety gear and modern dirt bikes that are ideal for every rider’s size and ability.
 On the beginner and expert trails, tourists will enjoy a three-hour off-road experience, offering them a comprehensive adventure through Mui Ne.
 When visiting, try the Panda Enduro or Easyrider Munie to experience Mui Ne’s thrilling scenery safely.
 Dirt bike tours may vary by the size of your party or preferred tour, so book directly with your selected company, which can also advise you about rates.